 What is released this weekend in Japan?
 Just one film but next weekend has a lot more!
 What is the film???

-Christmas movies range far and wide in terms of content from Heavenly interventions seen in Frank Capra’s classic It’s A Wonderful Life to the monstrous antics of the little green Gremlins seen in Joe Dante’s same-named film but these appear normal compared to Sion Sono‘s 2015 film Love & Peace takes the seasonal setting and goes down a radically different path as he makesgenre mash-up of a Christmas movie with a kaiju/rock opera epic with a little help from Santa…
+Christmas movies range far and wide in terms of content from Heavenly interventions seen in Frank Capra’s classic It’s A Wonderful Life to the monstrous antics of the little green Gremlins seen in Joe Dante’s same-named film but these appear normal compared to Sion Sono‘s 2015 film Love & Peace which takes the seasonal setting and goes down a radically different path as he makesgenre mash-up of a Christmas movie with a kaiju rock opera epic with a little help from Santa…

 I’ve been pushed for time this week because Christmas is approaching and parties have been happening.
 I’ve also had to do a lot of shopping.
 I had planned to spend December practising my Japanese, French and English and maybe playing a game (90s JRPGs I’ve had on the backburner) but the month has slipped by.
 At least I got lots of Christmas cards and saw lots of smiles.
 I’ll practise the languages some other time and run some sets on Capcom vs SNK tonight.